How does a computer get infected with a virus or spyware?

 Not running the latest updates

 Many of the updates, especially those associated with Microsoft Windows, are security oriented.
 Always keep your operating system and programs up to date.
-In addition to running operating system updates, the plug-ins associated with your browser can often contain security vulnerabilities.
+The plug-ins associated with your browser can also contain security vulnerabilities.
 To make sure you have the latest versions, run the Computer Hope tool for checking installed plug-ins and their versions.

 Pirating software, music, or movies